usaid-cs/yesterday-i-learned/random.md

 1. Kazakhstan has the largest and strongest performing economy in Central Asia.
 It is not a Russian dirt ground with no money.
 1. There is a bunch of paperwork involved when a firearm is discharged, including the exact number of rounds expended.
 1. [SSLv3 has been obsolete for over 16 years and is so full of known problems that the IETF has decided that it must no longer be used.][blogspot 2]
-1. Chloroform won't knock someone out in seconds.
-It takes minutes.
 1. > A defibrillator forcefully stops the heart temporarily in an effort to correct a heart in fibrillation.
 Using a defibrillator on a dead person is like hitting the reset button on an unplugged machine.
 1. There is a two-level LCBO in Ottawa (75 Rideau St.).
 The lower level is for vintage only.
 1. [Bleach](http://m.nursingtimes.net/5022735.article) might kill warts.